Bruce N. Chaloux Scholarship for Early Career Excellence

 Contributions to Advancing the Field: The nominee’s work has contributed significantly to the overall advancement of online education.

-Scholarly Research and Writing: The nominee has published work that has increased knowledge, and/or contributed to improving practice for the scholarly and/or practitioner communities within the field of online education.
+Scholarly Research and Writing: The nominee has contributed to scholarly activities that have increased knowledge and/or contributed to practice within the field of online education.
+Examples include but are not limited to publications, presentations, and research.

 - A detailed description of the nominee’s individual achievements related to online education and how they fulfill the award criteria.